MarcoCusinato/AeViz/README.md

 ```
 ae.rho(projection='2D', plane='time', spectrogram=True)
 ```
-This will generate two subplots, the top one (`'A'`) with a simple line showing the time evolution, and the bottom one with the spectrogram.
+This will generate two subplots, the top one with a simple line showing the time evolution, and the bottom one with the spectrogram.

 This is particularly of interest in the case of gravitational waves.
 To obtain such a figure use
 ```